About the Artist

 Bruce invites you to share his journey as he puts his passion for the Aloha Spirit of the Hawaiian Islands into his paintings!
 Mahalo for your interest in his artwork!

 Bruce and his wife Kim at their Hawaiian wedding in 2012.
-They had been together since 1999 and finally tied the knot!
+The two had been soulmates since 1999 and finally tied the knot!